Officer William Porter: "I didn't see anything externally, cuts or wounds"

 Baltimore police Officer William Porter, one of six officers charged in the April death of Freddie Gray, testified Wednesday that he didn’t realize Gray was injured until the final stop of the van ride in which the prisoner suffered a broken neck.

-There was mucous around Gray’s nose and mouth, Porter testified.
-He and another officer tried to assist Gray.
-They placed Gray in a “lifesaving position” and waited what “felt like an eternity” for a medic to arrive, Porter told the jury.
+They placed Gray in a “lifesaving position” and waited for what “felt like an eternity” for a medic to arrive, Porter told the jury.

 He is the first of the six officers to be tried.

-With one of his attorneys at times demonstrating Gray’s position, Porter testified that he never believed Gray needed immediate medical attention until the sixth and final stop.
+Porter said he never believed Gray needed immediate medical attention until the final stop.
+Asked whether Gray said he couldn’t breathe, Porter replied, “Absolutely not.”

 “Are you sorry Freddie Gray died?” one of his lawyers asked.

-“Absolutely,” said Porter, who had testified that he knew Gray from the West Baltimore neighborhood he patrolled.
+“Absolutely,” said Porter, explaining he knew Gray from the West Baltimore neighborhood he was charged with patrolling.

 He added, “Any kind of loss of life, I’m sorry to see that.”